 Allows the department to design a course outside the normal offerings.
 In any given semester, the course content and format is developed for students with special interests and demonstrated abilities.
 Course may be repeated for credit with a change of topic.

-BI201 Fundamentals of Ecology (SR) 4 credits DA: L2 V
+BI201 Fundamentals of Ecology (SR)

 Prerequisites: BI105, BI106, MA111, FC120